 Note: “This is a ministry resource article for churches that might be interested in the new upcoming CORE ministry called the Congregational Lay-leadership Initiative (CLI).
-The article below offers a preview of this new ministry.
-More information about CLI will be available on the Lutheran CORE website after Easter.”
+The article below offers a preview of this new ministry.”

 The current shortage of available pastors in the LCMC and NALC presents a difficult challenge for a great many call committees.
 This is especially true for smaller churches when their search process has extended beyond 18 to 24 months without success.
 In fact, such a scenario can result in nothing less than an existential crisis for their congregations.
 In these situations we are looking not only at burned out and disheartened call committees; we are talking about congregations where their members are beginning to lose hope for their future as a faith community.